Software needs to be approved, for usage on various Onlinecontest systems.

 No, we do not test and approve hardware GPS loggers.
 We check only the "vali.exe" software and the software who will "dump" an existing GPS logger for HG/PG compliance.

-Any hardware logger approval request should go to FAI/IGC, the International Gliding Commission of FAI.
+Any hardware logger approval request should go to FAI/IGC (see links on top of this page), the International Gliding Commission of FAI.

 However one important note: